If in the "Frames" option, use the buttons at left to move

 seller and find out what they are before you bid.
 If you can't find out

-appropriately larger charge.
+items.
 More expensive items where insurance is

 involved may also have a somewhat larger charge.
 Just make sure you

-- High Opening Bid Scam --
+Opening Bid Scam --

 This is a very simple but sometimes very effective scam aimed only at